graphcore/tutorials/tutorials/pytorch/tut_finetuning_bert/README.md

 Tutorial on BERT Fine-tuning on IPU
 ===================================

 This tutorial demonstrates how to fine-tune a pre-trained BERT model with PyTorch on the Graphcore IPU-POD16 system.
 It uses a BERT-Large model and fine-tunes it on the SQuADv1 Question/Answering task.
-The tutorial is in `Fine-tuning-BERT.ipynb`.
+The tutorial is in [Fine-tuning-BERT.ipynb](./Fine-tuning-BERT.ipynb).

 ### File structure